-New data shows that the number of MSM using cystal meth in San Francisco has almost halved in three years, thanks largely to no-nonsense, PC-free campaigns like 2004's Crystal Mess.
+New data shows that the number of MSM using cystal meth in San Francisco has almost halved in three years, thanks largely to no-nonsense, PC-lite campaigns like 2004's Crystal Mess.

 Dr. Willi McFarland, director of HIV/AIDS statistics and epidemiology at the San Francisco Department of Public Health and an expert on drug trends, has released data from surveys of nearly 5,000 men who have sex with men (MSM) - spanning 2003, when US experts first started observing and acknowledging the correlation between crystal use and HIV infection, to early 2006 - showing the number of users within the three years the data was collected falling from 11.8% to 6.6%.
 The fall was lower among HIV+ MSM, for whom the rate of crystal used with sex fell from 24.8% during the same period.